turbot/steampipe-plugin-alicloud/docs/tables/alicloud_ecs_disk_metric_write_iops.md

 Alicloud Monitoring metrics provide data about the performance of your systems.
 The `alicloud_ecs_disk_metric_write_iops` table provides metric statistics at 5 minute intervals for the most recent 5 days.

+Note: If the instance is not older than 5 minute then we will not get any metric statistics.
 ## Examples

 ### Basic info